AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/organizational-setup/deactivate-job-roles.md

 >[!TIP]
 >
->Deactivated roles always display in filters in lists, reports, and other tools such as the [!IUCONTROL Workload Balancer].
+>Deactivated roles always display in filters in lists, reports, and other tools such as the [!UICONTROL Workload Balancer].

 ## Considerations before deactivating a job role